department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 {% include storybook-preview.html story="components-va-file-input--default" link_text="va-file-input--error-message" %}

-- Help the user prevent upload errors by listing above the File input component the types and sizes of files that are accepted.
-The accepted file types depend on the form, though most forms accept pdf, jpg, jpeg, and png.
+- Help the user prevent upload errors by listing the types and sizes of files that are accepted **above** the File input component.
+The accepted file types depend on the form, though most forms accept pdf, jpg, and png.
-- Validate file uploads and provide specific error messaging.
+- Validate file uploads and provide messaging that is specific to the validation error.
 See example error messages under Content considerations.

 #### Loading state